DasSauerkraut/Terraheim/README.md

 - Stulor Belt: Increased sneak speed and less sneak stamina use
 - Casul Belt: Immunity to the wet ailment
 ## Balance
 **Terraheim** is highly customizable as the effectiveness, material costs, and almost every armor stat can be tweaked in the `balance.json` file.
-Weapons can be adjusted in the `weaponBalance.json` file.
+Weapons can be adjusted and disabled in the `weaponBalance.json` file.
+Flametal weapons' special effects can be tweaked and disabled there as well.

 You can even change out what armor sets have what set effect!
 If you want the bronze armor set to have ranged damage or Wyrdarrow, you can!
 Just note that set effects are seperate from standard armor effects, so you can't assign Thorns to a helmet, it has to be the set bonus.
+You can view the effect ids on the balance sheet, there are several unimplemented effects there if you want to experiment a bit.

 **Bow Balance** - To prevent bowmen from being the be all end all class, the bow weapon type has been slightly nerfed by halving movement speed while the bow is drawn.
 This can be mitigated by wearing silver armor, or if you don't like it at all, you can remove it by setting `"baseBowDrawMoveSpeeed"` to 1 in the `balance.json` file.
 ## Compatibility
 There seems to be an incompatibility with ValheimLibOpenDatabasePatch.dll.
 Unfortunately I can't do anything about this issue, sorry.
 TripleBronze also appears to be incompatible.
 EpicLoot is compatible but when you reforge an enchanted piece of armor, it will lose that enchantment until you relog/reload your world.
 A more graceful fix is coming.
 ## Future Plans
-Flametal armor sets and weapons for each class EpicLoot version with tweaked balance
+Flametal armor sets for each class
+EpicLoot version with tweaked balance
 ### Known Issues
 - You will appear naked on the character selection screen